felipead/sqs-mega/README.md

 Some systems support some limited locking capabilities.
 For example, Redis implements the [`SETNX`](https://redis.io/commands/setnx#design-pattern-locking-with-codesetnxcode) command that could work as a pessimist lock.
 However, some race conditions can occur when replicating the master node.

 An alternative is using what is called a **distributed lock**.
 Redis is a system where it is possible to create such a distributed lock using the controversial [Redlock algorithm](https://redis.io/topics/distlock), which has many different implementations.
 If you're interested in this topic, the [_"how to do distributed locking"_](https://martin.kleppmann.com/2016/02/08/how-to-do-distributed-locking.html) article from Martin Kleppmann is very informative.

+### Retry transient failures

+A transient failure is a temporary error that is likely to disappear soon.
+It is usually safe for a process to ignore a transient error and retry the failed operation later.
+Examples include:

+- TCP timeouts or connection errors
+- Server errors resulting in some HTTP status codes, such as:
+    - `502 Bad Gateway`
+    - `503 Service Unavailable`
+    - `504 Gateway Timeout`
+- Database session errors

+Failure to acquire pessimist database locks can also be considered transient errors.
+As long as the application logic is idempotent, it should be safe to retry later.

+Correctly handling transient errors can significantly increase the resiliency of distributed systems.
+The first [fallacy of distributed computing](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing) is _"the network is reliable"_.

+Luckily, when processing asynchronous messages, retrying transient errors comes almost for free.
+By leaving the message in the queue, we can ensure it will be processed again soon.